Red River freshwater swamp forests: Climate

 The climate of the ecoregion is Dry-winter humid subtropical climate (Köppen climate classification (Cwa)).
 This climate is characterized as having no month averaging below 0 C, at least one month averaging above 22 C, and four months averaging over 10 C. Precipitation in the wet summer months is ten time or more the average of the winter months.

 Flora and fauna

 Inland of the saltwater mangroves are the freshwater swamp forests, at least in the areas not converted to human use.
 The forest cover is generally limited to strips along the rivers.
-Only about 1% (about 100 km2) of the ecoregion is in a core natural state, although 17% is in some form of forest cover, mostly of open evergreen broadleaf trees.
+Only about 1% (about 100 km2) of the ecoregion is in a core natural state, although 17% is in some form of forest cover, mostly of open evergreen broadleaf trees which consists of Melaleuca trees.